yotan-dev/mad-island-mods/docs/guide-ymc/items/overview.md

 # Overview

+> [!WARNING]
+> This is an [experimental API (see versioning policy)](../introduction.md#versioning-policy) and may change in the future.
+Feedback is welcome.
+>

-This folder contains information about modding items in the game.
+This section contains information about modding items in the game.

 ## Introduction - Start from here